rotki/rotki/docs/api.rst

       {"identifiers" : [55, 65, 124]}

    :reqjson list<integer> identifiers: A list of the identifiers of the history entries to delete.
+   :reqjson bool force_delete: If true, then even if an event is the last event of a transaction it will be deleted.
+False by default.

    **Example Response**: